daserra/ECS_Hybrid_Sound_System_2D/README.md

 Sound System:
 - Set the volume and stereo pan based on player position.
-- Flexible and simples audio source configuration with radius of range and max volume.
+- Flexible and simple audio source configuration with radius of range and max volume.

 ### Installation
 Just clone this repository folder and open it in Unity.